simonpj/ghc-proposals/process.rst

    account for collected comments.
 It should be expected that the proposal will change during this process, which may last from days to months.

-3. When the submitter feels that the proposal is reasonably concrete, they can submit the proposal to the proposal committee for a decision.
+3. When the submitter feels that the proposal is complete, and not being improved by further discussion, they can submit the proposal to the proposal committee for a decision.

-4. Within a one or two weeks the committee will arrive at a consensus as to whether the proposal in its submitted form meets a set of criteria for inclusion (see below) while weighing the opinions expressed by the community.
+4. Within two (exceptionally three) weeks the committee will arrive at a consensus as to whether the proposal in its submitted form meets a set of criteria for inclusion (see below) while weighing the opinions expressed by the community.